Plant-based milk market in China

-As they spend time on these platforms, it means that these are the best places where to put your marketing efforts, therefore brands should open an account and then interact with Chinese consumers posting advertising, articles, news, images and so on.
-Of course, you should localize your content and understand Chinese consumers behavior and culture before to do your marketing campaign on these platforms.
+As they spend time on these platforms, it means that these are the best places where to put your marketing efforts, therefore brands should open an account and then interact with Chinese consumers posting advertising, articles, news, images, and so on.
+Of course, you should localize your content and understand Chinese consumer’s behavior and culture before doing your marketing campaign on these platforms.

 On these channels brands can:

 - interact with users